Biewerhausen Biewer Terriers

 Welcome to Biewerhausen Biewer Terriers

-We are small hobby breeders located in sunny South Florida.
+I'm a small hobby breeder located in sunny South Florida.
 All of our dogs are our pets and our puppies are lovingly raised in our home among family activities.
 Our babies are held everyday from birth and socialized from an early age.
 We breed for health and temperament and to produce top quality dogs that reflect the Biewer Terrier standard.
-We are active members of the Biewer Terrier Club Of America and all of our dogs are registered with BTRA, DNA tested and MARS tested.
+We are active members of the Biewer Terrier Club Of America and all of our dogs are registered with BTRA and AKC FSS, DNA tested and MARS tested.
 We show some of our Biewer Terriers but our main focus right now is to produce the best puppies that we can to set up the best possible foundation for this developing breed.
 We occasionally have puppies available to approved pet homes.
 Most of our superstars stay with us but we occasionally have a show puppy available.

 For more information please:

 April 21, 2014 : The Biewer Terrier is now officially a recognized breed by the AKC Foundation Stock Service